 Key takeaways: safety, sequence, and synergy

-• Metabolic safety comes first: rigorous pre-op evaluation, expert anaesthesia, and a strict operative-time limit.
+- Metabolic safety comes first: rigorous pre-op evaluation, expert anesthesia, and a strict operative-time limit.

 The first pillar: metabolic safety — the foundation of all transformation